nilay994/nilay994.github.io/filter.md

 - A bode plot of the continuous time filter shows the half-power (-3dB) gain and -45° phase lag as expected.
 Figure 1 already shows the gain to be halved after cut-off frequency.
 The phase delay for any periodic signal going through is also straightforward to calculate.
 A `bode` plot is nothing but values of `magnitude` and `phase` of the filter after substituting $s = j\omega$ in $H(s)$. i.e. For a signal of $1Hz$,
 $$H(s) = H(j\omega) = \frac{1}{1+0.1j} \approx 1 \angle -5.71^{\circ}$$
 - The phase plot in the `bode` figure above hints that there is a phase lag of 5.71° for a periodic signal of $1Hz$.
 For such a signal, a delay of 1 second would mean 360° of phase shift.
 Hence for 5.71° of phase shift, there is a delay of $\approx 0.0158s$ from the input signal.
-- Group delay characteristics hint how much signals with different periodicities are delayed when they pass through this IIR filter.
+- Group delay characteristics hint at how much signals with different periodicities are delayed when they pass through this IIR filter.
 For a signal of $1Hz$, the plot below indicates around 8.4 samples of delay $\approx(8.4 * 2ms) \approx 0.0166s$, which is approximately the phase shift calculated above.
 If music signals were to pass through this filter, individual frequencies in the wide-band signal would be differently delayed, possibly unfavorably distorting the music.
 This highlights the primary shortcoming of IIR filters, i.e. its non-linear phase response.
 This shortcoming could then be resolved by using an FIR filter.
 At the expense of more computations, it offers a linear phase response and almost a constant time delay regardless of the frequency of input signals.

 ### C-implementation 💻
 Implementing the first-order low-pass infinite impulse response filter in `C` was quite straightforward.
 Back then, we could get away without making header files or holding an instance of the states of the filter like the example below.
 The filter was used only at a single place and the states for us were just declared as `static` inside the function (which looking back wasn't smart or scale-able).
 The source below (`main.c`) has undefined platform-specific calls, which could be replaced for your case.